riveranalyst/software/README.md

 - ``cd`` to the ``riveranalyst/utils`` directory
     ``cd riveranalyst/utils``
 - Execute scripts to initialize targeted data models
-    - It is important to begin with populating the **MeasStation** model, which is where all data models connect:
+    - It is important to begin with populating the **MeasPosition** model, which is where all data models connect:
-        - Here, it is crucial that the field ``meas_station`` is unique and contains no typos.
+        - Here, it is crucial that the field ``meas_position`` is unique and contains no typos.
 This field will be used to generate foreign keys to link data models.
-    ``python fill_stations_tab.py``
+    ``python fill_measpositions_tab.py``
     - Then, any data model can be populated afterwards, for instance:
-        - the field ``meas_station`` needs to match the names given in the MeasStation data model.
+        - the field ``meas_position`` needs to match the names given in the MeasPosition data model.
             - ``python fill_surf_tab.py`` for filling the **SurfaceSed** data model
             - ``python fill_subsurf_tab.py`` for the **SubSurfaceSed** data model
             - ``python fill_kf_tab.py`` for the **Kf** (Riverbed Hydraulic Conductivity) data model